 All Illinois Department of Transportation (IDOT) Motorcycle Safety Training Courses for Cook County and Northern Illinois are administered by Harper College.
 Classes are held at sites across the region.
 There is no charge for any of the courses, however, a refundable $20 deposit is collected at registration.

-Registration for 2018 courses is open now.
+Registration for Summer 2018 courses is open now.

 CLICK THE MAP to find the best training locations for you.
 Then follow the instructions to register online, by phone, or in person.

 Note: Not all training sites are available year-around.

 - Illinois residency is required.
 You must be an Illinois resident with a permanent address in Illinois to register for these courses.

 - Waiver or Release of Liability must be submitted by all students at their first class session.
 Students under 18 should obtain a Waiver Form, have it signed by a parent or guardian, and bring it with them to the first class.
 Download the Waiver Form.